Setup On Linux¶

 Build Process via Terminal¶

-conanfile.pywill setup and configure the Basilisk build.
+conanfile.pywill setup, configure and run the Basilisk build.
 For a basic installation, from the root Basilisk folder use:

 For other configure and build options, see Building the Software Framework.
 This process will verify that the minimum required Basilisk python packages are installed, and that the version is correct.
 If not, the user is prompted to install the package with